click here to translate

 To deepen our knowledge of the school we set up visits to see initiatives in action, this enables us to make decisions based on first-hand knowledge.
 These visits are of course during school time.

 All of the above cannot be achieved without training; this can be on-line, in person at a centre, or sometimes arranged in school.
 Training topics are wide and varied on all aspects you need to be a Governor.

 Our school has a governing body, which includes:

 I am often asked what I get out of it; we obtain life skills that can be used in our careers.
 We are unpaid and do the work for the improvement of the whole school.
 We strive to be a critical friend to the school, questioning why we do things, and what impact what we do have on the school.
 We get the satisfaction of knowing we are helping to make a difference in our children’s education.

 Do you wish to be a governor?
 If you do, contact us via the school.

 Chair of Governors

-Avenue Primary School has 11 Governors bringing a range of experience to help our School achieve its vision.
+Avenue Primary School has 12 Governors bringing a range of experience to help our School achieve its vision.
 Although they are volunteers, they are professional, committed and passionate about what they do.
-Below are the list of current governors for our school.